8ctopus/apache-php-fpm-alpine/README.md

 ## https

 A self-signed https certificate is already configured for `localhost` and `test.com`.\
-To remove "Your connection is not private" nag screens, import the certificate authority file `sites/config/ssl/certificate_authority.pem` in your computer's Trusted Root Certification Authorities.
+To remove "Your connection is not private" nag screens, import the certificate authority file `sites/config/ssl/certificate_authority.pem` to your computer's Trusted Root Certification Authorities.

 In Windows, open `certmgr.msc` > click `Trusted Root Certification Authorities`, then right click on that folder and select `Import...` under `All Tasks`.

+On Linux and Mac: \[fill blank\]

-For newly created virtual hosts, you will need to create the SSL certificate:
+For newly created domains, you will need to create the SSL certificate:

 ```sh
 docker-exec -it web zsh
 ./generate-ssl.sh test test.com
 ```

-_Note_: This creates a slight security risk since all certificates issued by this new authority are shown as perfectly valid in your browsers.
+_Note_: Importing the certificate authority creates a security risk since all certificates issued by this new authority are shown as perfectly valid in your browsers.

 ## Xdebug debugger